Doctor Who USAU - Part 1: The Original Series Begins (1963 - 1971)

 Lambert took the series to various studios in the United Kingdom and eventually the United States, where studios were more receptive to the concept, which was sold to American producer MCA, the owner of Revue Studios, which was recently renamed to Universal Television after buying Universal Pictures earlier in 1962.

 Revue reworked the concept as a pilot.
 The pilot, now renamed Doctor Who, was successful, but Revue wasn't fully satisfied with the casting.
 Although they initially wanted to shoot the series in the UK, they decided to produce it at their Universal City studio.
-Lambert, who moved to the US to be more on-hands with the series, continued her role as the series producer and cast veteran stage and screen actor Ray Walston as the lead.
+Lambert, who moved to the US to be more hands-on with the series, continued her role as the series producer and cast veteran stage and screen actor Ray Walston as the lead.
 His performance wowed studio and network executives.
 While he was more than willing to be a part of Doctor Who, he had already committed to another pilot, a sitcom called My Favorite Martian, which CBS was looking at very closely.

 Programmers at CBS also looked at the Doctor Who pilot with much interest, but they knew slots were very limited.
 In the end, CBS decided against the sitcom and greenlit Doctor Who over My Favorite Martian for the 1963-64 season.

-Part 1: The CBS Years (1963 - 1972)
+Part 1: The CBS Years (1963 - 1971)

 Doctor Who premiered on September 29, 1963, on CBS as part of an hour of family entertainment.
 The sci-fi series, produced by Revue Studios (officially renamed Universal Television in 1964), was paired with the perennial stalwart Lassie on Sunday nights and aired right before The Ed Sullivan Show.
 Walston portrayed The Doctor, an alien explorer who built various devices including a time machine he called the TARDIS (Time and Relative Dimensions in Space) which could alter its visual appearance while being voluminous inside.
 The chameleon function of the TARDIS was removed by the second serial after transforming into a blue British police box, a form it would retain for the duration of the series as well as various incarnations of the franchise.